-Proposition: The digital time-based realm gives portrait artists resources that, since the beginning of modern portraiture in the Renaissance, have not been on offer.
-The addition of sound and music to film image manipulated via montage, extends the traditional canvas for the portrait artist and this is the most obvious area to address in my research and creative work; that part of human expressiveness that has been neglected in traditional portraits to date.
-Music/sound, unlike the visual arts, has been recognized to be a largely non-representational art because it lacks the reference characteristic of words and images; that is, as a signifier or sign that stands for some other thing outside of itself.
-Rather music/ sound has been shown to be an effective conveyer of the inner world of human emotions and meanings that are in large part ineffable.
-It is this essential characteristic of music and sound that holds the potential to place it beside image in a portraiture whose claim can no longer be to satisfactorily represent an inner identity via an outward manifestation of the face of the subject alone, but rather might be more completely represented with the addition of the intangible, morphing sonorous event.
+Music/sound, however, has always been recognized to be a peculiarly non-representational art, because it lacks the reference characteristic of words and images; that is, as a signifier or sign that stands for some other thing outside of itself.
+Rather music/ sound has been conclusively shown to be an effective conveyer of the inner world of human emotions and meanings that are in large part ineffable.
+It is this essential characteristic of music and sound that holds the potential to place it beside image in a portraiture whose claim can no longer be to satisfactorily represent an inner identity via an outward manifestation of the face of the subject alone, but rather might be more completely represented with the addition of the intangible, uncanny, morphing sonorous event.